MischaU8/yumyum/unsorted/export-to-obj_o30wK8ECsHc.md

 yum yum
-Floyd here with a quick look at exporting to an obj in plasticity to save a plasticity file as an obj use the keyboard shortcut Ctrl shift s give the file a name change the save as type attribute to obj and click save you'll
+Floyd here with a quick look at exporting to an obj in Plasticity to save a Plasticity file as an obj use the keyboard shortcut Ctrl shift s give the file a name change the save as type attribute to obj and click save you'll